 The Emperor Justinian launched a major effort to revive the glories of the Roman Empire.
 He dispatched his most importnt general, Belsarius, to seize Vandal held North Africa.
 Belsarius surprised the Vandals and decisivly defeated then in two battles (533).
 Libya thus became part of the revived Eastern Empire as it was gradually evolving into the Byzantine Empire.
 Justinian wouls next send Belsarius to attack the Ostergoths in Sicily and Italy (535) They would prove a more determined foe.

 Amr Ibnu l-As conqued northeastern Libya, known as Barka (643).
-The region became part of the new Muslim Empire.
+The region became part of the new Muslim Empire--the Caliphate.
 The Arabs conquer Tripolitania (647).

 The Normans who conquered Sicily seizd Tripolitania and Cyrenaica (1146).

 The Ottoman Empire formally took control of Barka (1521).
 Real control, however, is still held by the native dynasty.
 The Ottomans took over formal control of Tripolitania (1551).
 The Ottomans did not, however, establish nominal control over Fezzan until three centuries later (1842).